TheekshanaDulanjana/Online-Bookstore/README.md

 - **routes/bookRoutes.js**: Defines API routes related to books.
 - **server.js**: Initializes the Express server and listens for incoming requests.

-### Frontend (React)

-The frontend of the project is built using React, allowing users to interact with the bookstore and perform actions such as browsing books, viewing book details, and adding new books.

 ## API Endpoints